4 Things You Can Take to Help Promote a More Healthy Heart

 This one was a surprise to me but the Indian Ayurvedic herb that we like to use in curry dishes, and what have you, actually helps big time with promoting heart health.
 Simply put, turmeric promotes proper blood circulation.
 I use it as a "cleanser" of the heart.
 It helps with healthy lung function as well as correcting some digestive issues.
 Yet again, too much info to include here but if you need the a website to start your research go to the following:

 Click here for more Info on Turmeric

 Well that's it for me for today.
-I wish you all an amazing Valentines Day today as we celebrate the joining of the masculine and feminine energies coming together to pay tribute to one another.
-I wish you all good health and to keep those heart in strong condition, as it's the will of it that generates motivation in our spirits.
+We acknowledge and celebrate the joining of the masculine and feminine energies coming together to pay tribute to one another.
+I wish you all good health and to keep those hearts in strong condition.
+As it's the will of the heart that generates motivation in our spirits.
 Enjoy the day!